omeka/omeka-s-enduser/docs/content/items.md

 ![Select Item menu with list of items to link in edit item view](contentfiles/items_addresource.png)

+If you are using an **Item** resource for the property, you will be able to select an existing item or to create a stub of a new item.

-If you are using an **Item** resource for the property, you will have three additional options for finding the item you want in the drawer.
+If you wish to use an existing item as your value, you will have three options for finding the item you want in the drawer.
 Open these options by clicking the triangle button next to the phrase "Filter search".
 This will open a menu with the following options to filter the items in the drawer:

 - Filter by class: A dropdown where you can select any class provided by the vocabularies on the installation.
 - Filter by item set: A dropdown where you can limit the items displayed in the drawer to only those associated with a particular item set.